Phillipa Towler-Green: Career

 Initially a singles and pair skater, Towler-Green took up ice dancing at age ten.
-With Robert Burgerman, she won two junior international medals, silver at the Pavel Roman Memorial and silver at the Mezzaluna Trophy in Rome.
-They represented Great Britain at four JGPs and one World Junior Championship and were crowned British junior ice dance champions 2000.
+With Robert Burgerman, she won two junior international medals: silver at the Pavel Roman Memorial and silver at the Mezzaluna Trophy in Rome.
+They represented Great Britain at four JGPs and one World Junior Championship and were crowned British junior ice dance champions in 2000.

 In 2003, Towler-Green teamed up with Phillip Poole.
-They won the silver medal at the British Ice Figure and Dance Championships for four consecutive years from the (2005–06) season to (2008–09) season and represented Great Britain at the 2006, 2007 and 2008 European Championships as well as the 2009 World Championships held in Los Angeles.
+They won the silver medal at the British Ice Figure and Dance Championships for four consecutive years from the 2005–06 season to 2008–09 season and represented Great Britain at the 2006, 2007 and 2008 European Championships as well as the 2009 World Championships held in Los Angeles.
 They won two international medals: in Oberstdorf (3rd) and at the Ondrei Nepala Memorial in Bratislava (2nd).
-As of 2010, the couple no longer skate together.
+As of 2010, the couple no longer skates together.

-Poole and Towler-Green have also been part of the BBC New Year Eve show at Somerset House and have opened many of the open air London ice rinks (Tiffany and Co opening Somerset House, the Natural History Museum, Hampton Court Palace for Heart radio etc..)
-For 3 years running they opened Winter Wonderland in Edinburgh, and also Southampton and Winchester ice rinks for Cousins entertainment.
-They also took part in the Dancing on Ice DFS adverts and skated in Inspiration on Ice for Cancer Research alongside Nicky Slater.
-Towler-Green also appears in the Nokia N8 advert.
+Poole and Towler-Green have also been part of the BBC New Year Eve show at Somerset House and have opened many of the open-air London ice rinks (Tiffany and Co. opening Somerset House, the Natural History Museum, Hampton Court Palace for Heart Radio, etc.).
+For 3 years running, they opened Winter Wonderland in Edinburgh, and also Southampton and Winchester ice rinks for Cousins entertainment.
+They also took part in the Dancing on Ice DFS ads and skated in Inspiration on Ice for Cancer Research alongside Nicky Slater.
+Towler-Green also appears in the Nokia N8 ad.

-Phillipa worked for ITVs Dancing on Ice during the 2011–12 season as reserve pro skater.
-She coached Chico who went on to finish 3rd in the show.
-Phillipa also worked on the Dancing on Ice goes Gold Olympic special working with Colin Jackson, Tessa Sanderson and Jamie Baulch.
-Phillipa then went on to be full time coach for the 2018 come back show Dancing on Ice.
+Phillipa worked for ITV's Dancing on Ice during the 2011–12 season as a reserve pro skater.
+She coached Chico, who went on to finish 3rd in the show.
+Phillipa also worked on the Dancing on Ice Goes Gold Olympic special, working with Colin Jackson, Tessa Sanderson, and Jamie Baulch.
+Phillipa then went on to be a full-time coach for the 2018 comeback show Dancing on Ice.